Skip to main content

 terragrunt apply

-You will need to repeat this process for every existing account in your repository, as all accounts need to have these roles present in order for Pipelines to operate in them.
+You must repeat this process for every existing account in your repository to ensure these roles are present.
+All accounts must have these roles for Pipelines to function properly.

-Going forward, the account baseline process will ensure that the necessary roles are present in all accounts before Pipelines attempts to use them.
+Moving forward, the account baseline process will automatically ensure that these necessary roles are included in all accounts before Pipelines attempts to operate in them.

 The pipelines.yml workflow

-The logic that was previously done by creating a workflow dispatch to a secondary infrastructure-pipelines repository has been moved to a shared workflow in the Gruntwork managed pipelines-workflows repository.
-This shared workflow is used by default by any repository that is using Pipelines.
+The logic previously managed by dispatching workflows to a secondary infrastructure-pipelines repository has been replaced with a shared workflow located in the Gruntwork-managed pipelines-workflows repository.
+By default, any repository using Pipelines will reference this shared workflow.

 The .gitignore file